Model non-Hermitian topological operators without skin effect: A general principle of construction: Skin effect free non-Hermitian (NH) topological operators

-\emph{One dimension}.~A NH Su-Schrieffer-Heeger model~\cite{SSH1, SSH2, SSH3} in one dimension can be defined by taking $\Gamma_1=\tau_1$ and $\Gamma_2=\tau_2$.
-The Pauli matrices ${\boldsymbol \tau}$ operates on the orbital degrees of freedom.
+A NH Su-Schrieffer-Heeger model~\cite{SSH1, SSH2, SSH3} in $d=1$ can be defined by taking $\Gamma_1=\tau_1$ and $\Gamma_2=\tau_2$, where the Pauli matrices ${\boldsymbol \tau}$ operate on the orbital degrees of freedom.
+It should be noted that the original Su-Schrieffer-Heeger model was expressed with $\Gamma_1=\tau_2$ and $\Gamma_2=\tau_3$, which can be obtained by unitarily rotating the form we proposed here by a unitary operator $U= \exp\left( i \tau_1 \pi /4 \right) \: \exp\left( i \tau_2 \pi /4 \right) \: \tau_1$.
+Since these two representations are unitarily equivalent, they yield identical topological properties.
 The results are shown in Fig.~\ref{Fig:NHSSH}.
-Analytical solutions of the topological modes can be obtained by considering a hard-wall boundary at $x=0$ such that $\Psi^{R}_0(x=0)=0$ in a semi-infinite system occupying the region $x \geq 0$, thus $\Psi^{R}_0(x \to \infty)=0$.
+Irrespective of the values of $\alpha$, this model never shows NH skin effect, as anticipated since the corresponding NH operator does not break any crystallographic symmetry, which we further anchor from the computation of the IPR in the next section.
+Analytical solutions of the topological modes at zero energy can be obtained by considering a hard-wall boundary at $x=0$ such that $\Psi^{R}_0(x=0)=0$ in a semi-infinite system occupying the region $x \geq 0$, thus $\Psi^{R}_0(x \to \infty)=0$.
 Here, the superscript `$R$' denotes right eigenvector.
 Such a mode can only be found at zero energy, explicitly given by

 where $A$ is the overall normalization constant, and

 Hence, zero-energy topological bound state can only be found if $|\alpha|<1$, for which $\Re(\lambda_\delta)>0$.
 As $\alpha \to 1$, such a mode becomes more delocalized.
 At $\alpha=1$, the modes living on two opposite ends of the one-dimensional chain hybridize, and they disappear for $|\alpha|>1$.